madnificent/ember-mode/README.md

 ## Usage ##

-Ember-mode helps in jumping between related files in an emberjs project.
+Ember-mode helps in jumping and generating javascript files in an emberjs project.
 It assumes an ember-cli-like folder-structure and supports both coffeescript and javascript extensions.

 ### example usage ###

+`ember-mode` can be used to either generate, or navigate between files.

+#### example setting ####

 Let's assume you have the following files in your emberjs folder structure: